gregs-hub/alyra-projet02-testing/README.md

 **⚡️ Projet 02 - Unit testing for a voting contract in a small organization** <br />
 This project aims at testing a voting smart contract for a small organization.
 The voters, all known by the organization, are registered by the administrator on a whitelist with their wallet address.
 Voters can submit proposals to the vote during the Proposal Registration phase.
 Voters can vote on propositions during the Voting Session.

-👉 Tests are done following:
+👉 Tests are done following these steps:
 - First context is to ensure all the workflow status changes and rights are correct
 - Second context validates the registration phase
 - Third context validates the proposals phase